 What the participants had to say

 Jo-Anne, Richard and Pierre have an intimate, non threatening way of sharing their knowledge and I felt privileged to be in the group.
-Your catering alone would be enough to encourage creativity in the dullest whit.
-My writing has been on a back burner for so long and Saturday’s course has inspired me to make the time to start living my passion again.
+My writing has been on a back burner for so long and the course has inspired me to make the time to start living my passion again.
 Ronnie Whitaker

 I enjoyed it tremendously.
-The theory and the examples (specially the television and movie clips) were excellent.
-And the fact that Pierre was there to add the psychological background I found particularly enlightening.
+The theory and the examples were excellent.
+And the fact that Pierre adds the psychological background I found particularly enlightening.
 Merle Ruff

 It felt like a fully conceived and well-researched course.
 The level of knowledge was high.
 They hold knowledge from study and experience which in invaluable.
 Great to learn from real-live writers who are actually doing it.
 Tessa Jubber